 Feng Shui Consultants in Tallinn, Estonia.
 Feng Shui of Tallinn and Estonia.

-I’ve visited Tallinn as a feng shui consultant, originally, in 1995.
-I and a colleague of mine were asked to evaluate feng shui of Tallinn and Estonia and create a report on some major features that may affect the stability of Estonian independence and economic growth.
-Although feng shui of Tallinn and Estonia needs constant re-evaluation, it has come a long way since its independence in 1990.
+I visited Tallinn as a feng shui consultant originally in 1995.
+I and a colleague were asked to evaluate the feng shui of Tallinn and Estonia and create a report on some major features that may affect the stability of Estonian independence and economic growth.
+Although the feng shui of Tallinn and Estonia needs constant re-evaluation, it has come a long way since its independence in 1990.

 Feng shui consultants in Tallinn, Estonia